The IELTS exam below was shared by J from the Cayman Islands. Here are the sections she remembered:

 - Do you manage your time well?

 - Are flowers important in your country?

 Talk about an interesting topic.
 Please say

 - What is more important: general or specific knowledge, in your opinion?

 - How is general knowledge important to a country?

 - Which person is more interesting to you: somebody has knowledge on many different subjects, or somebody who knows almost everything about certain topics?

-- IELTS test in Australia and Philippines – July 2012 (Academic Module) The IELTS update below was shared by Y and B...
+- IELTS test in Turkey – June 2013 (Academic Module) The IELTS exam update below was shared by B from...